 Although you can certainly get a lot of value by racking up and using airline frequent-flier miles or hotel loyalty points, Chase Ultimate Rewards is still one of the best travel rewards programs out there.
 Not only can you earn points with a variety of credit cards, but you can also redeem them in several useful ways.

 Since it launched in 2009, the Chase Ultimate Rewards program has evolved from a points-never-expire system to an even more comprehensive platform and booking agent.
-You can now transfer points to more than a dozen airline and hotel partners; put them toward travel reservations made through Chase; and even just cash in points for statement credits, all making Ultimate Rewards points particularly relevant right now when travel patterns are curtailed.
+You can now transfer points to more than a dozen airline and hotel partners; put them toward travel reservations made through Chase; and even just cash in points for statement credits.
 Whether you already have a Chase card, or are considering opening one, here are some of the best ways to earn, redeem, and maximize Chase Ultimate Rewards points.

 To earn Chase Ultimate Rewards points, you have to carry a credit card that participates in the program.
 The main differences between these cards are their annual fees, the bonus purchase categories they offer, and the value of each card’s Chase Ultimate Rewards points when redeemed for travel or statement credits.
 Here are the basics on each.

 Chase Sapphire Preferred® Card

 This card became an instant hit when it debuted more than a decade ago, and it remains popular today thanks to its excellent earning potential.